 Professionally, Dee has an extensive and impressive background in Technology Marketing and Senior Executive positions in four public companies.
 Additionally Dee has held leadership positions in five start-ups including as Co-founder for DVDPlay, Inc., (AKA Redbox Movie Rentals), two M&A's and one IPO.
 He is also the creator of three technology-focused company customer facing magazines: Sun Microsystems Technology Journal, CREATE and Connect & Communicate Journal.
 Dee also has an extensive resume of community and non-profit board experience, ranging from The American Lung Association, Northern California region to the American Film Institute (AFI) Millennium Board to the San Jose Chamber of Commerce.
 Dee believes that we all have a responsibility to the betterment of our communities through personal commitment and active participation in the management, oversight and future growth.

 “At NCSD, I observe a highly experienced, innovative, fiscally responsible and dedicated management team, and Board of Directors that strive to contribute in a measurable way to the ongoing success of NCSD by providing fresh ideas, thought leadership, diversified work backgrounds and dedication that adds sustainable value to our community.”

-Mike "Spoon" Witherspoon - Director
+Mike "Spoon" Witherspoon - Financial Representative

 In June of 2019, Spoon was appointed to fill the remainder of Jeann Green’s term on the NCSD Board of Directors.
 Having spent the previous ten years splitting time between Truckee and San Francisco, he moved into the Lahontan portion of the District in December of 2018.
 He is an avid mountain sports lover having spent his formative years in the Alps, Poconos and Appalachians.